-Depending on which college courses you take, some syllabi (that is the plural term for more than one syllabus) may be more detailed or will structure information in different ways.
+Depending on which college courses you take, some syllabuses or syllabi (there are two plural terms for more than one syllabus) may be more detailed or will structure information in different ways.
 But each syllabus will cover at least the four topics we listed above.

-Check out this sample syllabus from the University of Kansas.
-Most of your syllabi will look like this one.
+Check out this sample syllabus collection from the University of South Carolina.
+Most of your syllabuses will look like the ones featured here.

 How You Will Receive a Syllabus

 In the past, professors handed out paper copies of the syllabus on the first day of each class.
-Today, most instructors of college classes put their syllabi online.
-If your university uses Blackboard, Canvas, or another digital course management system, you might find your syllabus there.
+Today, most instructors of college classes put their syllabuses online.
+If your university uses Blackboard, Canvas, or another digital course management system, you might find your syllabuses there.
 You may also get it as a link from your professor or can find it on your course website.

 Why Your Syllabus Is Important